Google CEO, Sundar Pichai Answers The 3 Most Important Questions

 Recently a Google employee wrote a 10-page memo to express his views.
 In response, he was fired.
-Google’s CEO, Sundar Pichai wrote a memo to his employees and has interrupted his vacation.
+Google’s CEO, Sundar Pichai interrupted his vacation and wrote a memo to all Google employees .

-Pichai’s memo and the decision to come back clearly demonstrates that he is aware of how emotions can impact company’s culture and stifle performance, and if not responded to properly, can lead to chaos and disruption in the company.
+Pichai’s memo and the decision to cut vacations short clearly demonstrates that he is aware of how emotions can impact company’s culture and stifle performance, and if not responded to quickly and properly, can lead to chaos and disruption in the company.

-Attachment Theory says we have wired-in needs to connect and belong.
-When people at work create an unsafe environment for us, we can either 1) reach out for help to connect in the form of sharing our pain, 2) push for connection in the form of blaming, judging or criticizing or 3) shut down, to preserve whatever connection we have at that moment.
-When people know how to create what we call emotional connection or a secure bond, they become effective in reaching out and bringing people together, pulling them in one direction, reestablishing safety and a sense of belonging.
+When people know how to create secure emotional connection or a secure bond, they become effective in reaching out and bringing people together, pulling them in one direction, reestablishing safety and a sense of belonging.

-The New Science of emotional connection shows that the most effective ways to do that is to address the three attachment questions that our mammalian brain asks, “Do I matter?”
-“Am I important?” and, “Will you be there for me when I need you?”
+The New Science of emotional connection demonstrates that the most effective way to reestablish connections is to address three attachment questions that our mammalian brain asks

 We are talking about a very special kind of emotional presence.
 The result of achieving goals and developing good strategies starts when people are emotionally connected.
 The need to be emotionally connected is wired in by millions of years of evolution that is designed to keep the people that we depend on close to us.

 In his memo, Google CEO, Sundar Pichai does a superb job in creating that emotional connection by answering these three questions.
-Below, I’ve highlighted and analyzed the words he uses to create safety by addressing the very core of the most powerful motivational force in the human brain.
+Below, I’ve highlighted and explained how Pichai creates safety by addressing the very core of the most powerful motivational force in the human brain.

 Creating emotional connection is very rewarding and provides the most incredible arena for change.
 Attachment Theory provides a clear map for us to understand how powerful emotions are, it helps understand the drama so that you don’t get lost as the drama unfolds in front of you.